'Plain f*cking wrong!' - Collymore & Carragher slam Liverpool over furlough decision | Goal.com

 'Plain f*cking wrong!' - Collymore & Carragher slam Liverpool over furlough decision

-Liverpool have placed a number of staff impacted by the Premier League suspension on furlough, the club announced on Saturday, with Stan Collymore and Jamie Carragher having been left unimpressed by the decision.
+Liverpool have placed a number of staff impacted by the Premier League suspension on furlough, the club announced on Saturday, with former Reds Stan Collymore and Jamie Carragher both heavily criticising the decision.

 Members of the workforce that are affected can claim 80 per cent of their wages – up to £2,500 a month – from the United Kingdom government, though Liverpool will top up any shortfall in their pay.